renzcarlo24/ITBA-3207-Team-Big-Bytes/README.md

 ## Problem Statement

-The ongoing rise in food waste is very relevant in our times today and this data analysis aims to address it.
+The ongoing rise of food wastes      is very relevant in our times today and this data analysis aims to address it.
 The main problem in this project is the ineffective interventions in preventing and minimizing food wastes implemented in Southeast Asia.
 Food waste is common in Southeast Asia, with serious consequences for regional food, environmental, and economic security.
 The reasons of wasted food along Southeast Asian supply chains are very comparable to those seen elsewhere in the world, however established interventions for preventing and minimizing food waste are not extensively applied.

 ## Significance of the proposed topic
 The key findings of this study may be significant and redound the following entities